NHS MECS appointments for red eye and other eye problems

 We have an excellent interaction with our local eye clinic in Colchester.
 You can be referred for a second opinion to the local eye clinic if needed. this referral can also be directed to be urgent if you are at risk of sight loss.
 We can determine the urgency of your referral after an examination of your eyes at our practice.

 We also offer advice over the phone, often after we have received an image of your eye.
+Use our contact page where we can help you further using email / txt and whatsapp.

 Some referrals are made direct to your GP if the issue is related to your general health and not directly related to your eye sight.